sesamiapp/devportal/docs/storefront-integration/integration-guide.md

 # Step 3: Verify the Integration

-After completing the above steps, you should be able to see the Sesami booking button on your page, integrated successfully into your Shopify Hydrogen storefront.
+After completing the above steps, you should be able to see the Sesami booking button on your page, integrated successfully into your front-end.

 # Step 4: Handling Events